DenysReryt/Falsk_MyStocks/documentation/SRS.md

 The list displays the following columns:

 + id - specific code for each user;
-+ First name – user’s first name, you can click on and go to the page with the information about the shares held by this user;
++ First name – user’s first name, you can click on and go to the page with the information about transactions history for stocks;
 + Last name – user’s last name;
 + Stocks amount - number of stocks owned by this user;
 + Registration date – user’s date registration;